 Please note that this appears particularly important and problematic, since a system run at lambda=0 with the free energy turned ON should be identical to a system run with the free energy code turned off.
 That's how I have this set up, so it seems particularly concerning that it hangs with free energy turned on, but not with it off.

-#2 Updated by David Mobley about 3 years ago
+#2 Updated by David Mobley almost 7 years ago

 OK, so it looks like the issue is really two things, one of which is my fault: